-The Spaniard believes his side have the right mentality to challenge champions Juventus this season, but Rafa Benitez has warned they face a gruelling campaign
+The Spaniard believes his side have the right mentality to challenge champions Juventus this season but Rafa Benitez has warned they face a gruelling campaign in Serie A

-The Partenopei have finished runners-up to Juventus in the previous two campaigns, but began 2013-14 in fine style with a convincing 3-0 win over Bologna.
+The Partenopei have finished runners-up to Juventus in the previous two campaigns but have begun 2013-14 in fine style with a convincing 3-0 win over Bologna.

 And Callejon, who moved to Stadio San Paolo along with Gonzalo Higuain and Raul Albiol from Real Madrid this summer, believes the squad are in the right frame of mind to challenge Antonio Conte's men this term.